 For CLS language module mapping, please refer to the CLS website.
 Please ensure that you provide the full information for CLS as they are very stringent with the information requirements.

 For modules offered by other faculties or FASS-related modules but have no specific disciplines/department, please submit the form to FASS Study Abroad.
 Your module mapping will be processed accordingly.
 Please allow for at least 4 weeks for such mapping as they involve other faculties.

-If you wish to map business related course, please refer to this link and checked under Selected Students for the Master Module List; it contains pre-approved business modules and you will not need further approval for the module.
+If you wish to map business related course, please refer to this link and download the Master Module List; it contains pre-approved business modules and you will not need further approval for the module.
 If there is no pre-approval, then please follow the instruction above for other faculty (non-FASS) courses.

 if you have yet to fulfill your GEM A or B requirement, you may also map courses from exchange to meet those requirements.
 Please refer to this link for the proper procedures to map GEM modules.

 Please read the form carefully and provide all required information.
 Please note that incomplete forms will result in delayed approval.
 You can obtain module information through

 - The Study Abroad or International Students Office at the partner universities